 Common Map Turtle

 Common Map Turtle or Graptemys geographic is a famous native American turtle that is widely reared up in the pond.
 The turtle comes with a neat and distinctive mapping on its shell to get its name.
-However, the map marking varies significantly from one to another sub-species of this famous pond rearing turtle.
-For instance, northern map turtles come with a flat shell, but sawback map turtles have a bold saw like marking on top of its shell.
+However, the map marking varies significantly from one to another sub-species of this famous pond-rearing turtle.
+For instance, northern map turtles come with a flat shell, but sawback map turtles have a bold saw-like marking on top of its shell.

-However, taking care of this beautiful turtle is a bit challenging since it is susceptible to temperature change in water and also vulnerable to deadly bacterial infections and shell rot.
+However, taking care of this beautiful turtle is a bit challenging since it is susceptible to temperature changes in water and also vulnerable to deadly bacterial infections and shell rot.
 Also, the species prefer moving water, so you need to create disturbance in the water from time to time.
 But they are great pets with easy-going nature and beautiful shells.

 Ideal temperature: 22-26°C